JhanviBarot/play_2048/Project 3.md

 # 🎮 2048 Game in C++ - Terminal Based

+### Introduction

+2048 is a single-player sliding tile puzzle game created by Gabriele Cirulli in 2014.
+The goal of the game is to combine numbered tiles on a 4x4 grid to create a tile with the number 2048.

+Benefits -> Improves strategic thinking, fun and addictive , boosts memory and attention

+---

+### Why we selected this game

+We wanted to select a easily executable project and learn about how we can implement a realistic game using graphics library such as SFML.

+---

 ### Key Challenges in 2048:

 1. *Dynamic Grid Compression & Merging Logic*